Local Latent Space Bayesian Optimization over Structured Inputs: Experiments

 \subsection{log P and Expressions}

 In this section, we consider two tasks commonly used in the latent space BO literature--optimizing the penalised water-octanol partition coefficient (log P) over molecules, and generating single variable arithmetic expressions (e.g., $x \times sin(x \times x)$) \cite{Huawei,Weighted_Retraining,ladder,notin2021improving,kusner2017grammar,GEGL}.
-Because of the small evaluation budget typically considered for these benchmarks, we use a batch size of $1$ for each iteration of BO.
+Because of the small evaluation budget typically considered for these benchmarks, we use a batch size of $1$.

 \paragraph{Baselines.} For these tasks, we compare to standard latent space BO, as well as a variety of recent prior work in this area.
 We compare to LS-BO with weighted retraining (\texttt{W-LBO}) as described in \citet{Weighted_Retraining} and LS-BO with triplet loss retraining (\texttt{T-LBO}) from \citet{Huawei}.
 A number of techniques outside of the BO literature consider this task as well.
 These papers report final objective values $\geq 30$, but do not consider sample efficiency.
 For example, GEGL \cite{GEGL}, which we do compare to in \autoref{sec:guacamol}, uses more than 500 evaluations per iteration.
 See \citet{GEGL} for an evaluation on log P.

 \paragraph{Results.} In \autoref{fig:logp_exp}, we plot the cumulative best objective value for the penalized log P and expressions tasks, averaged over three runs.
 For log P, \ourmethod{} using the SELFIES transformer VAE achieves an average log P score of 545.17 after 500 iterations.
 Using a JTVAE, which is more directly comparable to prior work, we still achieve an average score of 123.54--higher than previous state-of-the-art scores using latent space BO of 26.11 \cite{Huawei}.
 For the expressions task, \ourmethod{} achieves a final regret of 0.079 on average, versus 0.194 achieved by \texttt{T-LBO}.